ETHICS Questions On The Application

 When applying for certification and registration, you must answer the following ethics-related questions on your application form.

-- Any charges and convictions, including those that were stayed, withheld, deferred, set aside, or suspended
+- Charges or convictions, including those that that were stayed, withheld/deferred, set aside, or suspended

 - Any plea of guilty, Alford plea, or plea of no contest (nolo contendere)

-- Juvenile convictions that were processed in juvenile court
+- Juvenile offenses and convictions processed in juvenile court

-- Offenses that were previously reported to and formally cleared by ARRT
+- Offenses previously reported to and formally cleared by ARRT.

 Has a regulatory authority or certification board—other than ARRT—ever:

-Have you ever been suspended, dismissed, or expelled from an educational program that you attended to meet ARRT certification and registration requirements?
+- Obtain specific parts of your education records in order to verify whether you have ever been suspended, dismissed or expelled from an educational program that you attended in order to meet ARRT certification and registration requirements

 If you’re not sure whether a potential violation is pertinent, contact our Ethics Requirements Department at 651.687.0048, ext.
 8580.
 Remember, not reporting an ethics violation is itself a violation.